madama/jalia-spring-boot/README.md

 Jalia Spring Boot starter
 =========================

-Automatically serups Jalia ina Spring Boot application, using existing JPA infrastructure if present.
+Automatically sets up Jalia in a Spring Boot application, using existing JPA infrastructure if present.